kestra-io/docs/content/blogs/2024-04-05-getting-started-with-kestra.md

 ## Properties

-Before we start making our workflows, it’s worth understand a few fundamental properties that we’ll use to build everything!
+Before we start making our workflows, it’s worth learning a few fundamental properties that we’ll use to build everything!

 Workflows are referenced as Flows and they’re declared using YAML making it very readable as well as works with any language!
 Within each flow, there are 3 required properties you’ll need: